Drednote/spring-boot-starter-telegram/README.md

 ## Thanks

-Thanks to [OlegNyr](https://github.com/OlegNyr/java-telegram-bot-mvc) for an idea of mvc controllers
+Thanks to [OlegNyr](https://github.com/OlegNyr/java-telegram-bot-mvc) for an idea of controllers

 ## Authors